 This ministry became one that believes in aggressive prayer to combat spiritual and physical struggles.

 Dr. Matthew LaGrone, who studies and teaches religion, said that Pentecostalist branches of Christianity hold with the utmost belief that prayer genuinely works.
-He said that prayer is “this direct, divine contact.”
+He said prayer is “direct, divine contact.”

-Queen’s University Ph.D. candidate, James Kwateng-Yeboah, who is getting his doctorate in cultural studies said that prayer “claims to possess answers” to social issues such as disease and poverty.
+Queen’s University Ph.D. candidate, James Kwateng-Yeboah, who is getting his doctorate in cultural studies, said prayer “claims to possess answers” to social issues such as disease and poverty.

 “The welfare of Africans is intricately linked into how they deal with the problems of society.
 Meaning . . . [for] many African Pentecostals, the wealth is not just physical . . . the wealth is intricately linked with spiritual[ity]” he said.